Skip to content

 hessian = jag_in.get_hessian(num_atoms) # (3N, 3N), Hartree/Bohr²

 Jaguar is commonly used for organometallic transition states where pseudopotentials like LACVP** are needed.
-See the Rh-enamide benchmark for a full example with 9 transition-state structures.
+See the Rh-enamide benchmark for a worked case study.

 Step 2: Build a Q2MMMolecule